 Everyone knows how to solve problems.
 But to get rid of it definitively, it is necessary to provide a methodology and simple tools to the teams.

 Process improvement experts have a very wide range of techniques.
 But these few experts cannot solve the problems of an entire organization.
 This is why we must be able to offer everyone a simple methodology, and to accompany it with some simple tools.
 In this post, I propose two approaches: the 8D and the A3.

 They must be able to solve the majority of their daily problems.
 A team of experts will be able to provide support, ensure proper monitoring of the methodology, analyze trends and solve problems at a higher level.
 It’s a good way to become resilient.
 The more experienced they are in dealing with problems, the easier it will be to deal with them, especially in an emergency.

-Both approaches are divided into eight and seven stages.
+These approaches are divided into eight and seven steps.
 Both rely on the Deming Wheel (PDCA).
 The 8D (for “eight disciplines”) focuses on discipline, and moving from one step to another while the A3 promotes visual presentation.

 Solve an issue with 8D

 Here are the 8 steps to complete an 8D:

 As this method is scientific and rigorous, the key principle is that you have to finalize each step before moving on to the next one.